The monastery in 1949

 The Scot had come to Lithang in a caravan led by two men of the powerful Pangdatsang family of Khampa merchants: Topgyay and Rapga.
 As their honored guest, he lodged with them in a richly-appointed house that turned out to be the home where the 7th Dalai Lama had been born.
 The home was being maintained as a shrine, but it was also used to host guests.

 One of Lithang Monastery’s more unusual residents at this time was a Chinese man surnamed Liu who had been a major-general in Chiang Kai-Shek’s army but had resigned his position to become a lama.
 Thanks, probably, to his army connections, the Chinese warlord Liu Wenhui had appointed him as head of all of the monasteries in Xikang Province, including Lithang Monastery.
-According to Patterson, the monks didn’t trust him and thought he was a Chinese spy.
+Patterson wrote that the monks didn’t trust him and thought he was a Chinese spy.

 According to interviews performed by Melvyn Goldstein, the monastery consisted of one tratsang (college) under which were eleven khamtsen (monk residential dormitories) and, within these, sixteen mitsen (residental subunits of khamtsen).
 Each of these managed its own inventory of wealth and possessions.
 The chief tulku (incarnate lama) was Lithang Gyamgön Rinpoche.